Cultural Appropriation: Why You Should Be Wary of Some Drum Making Workshops

 Risks associated with drum manufacturing workshops

-Drums play a central role in many Indigenous cultures, serving as means of communication, spiritual tools, and community symbols.
-When a business hosts drum-making workshops without a true connection to First Nations cultural traditions, several issues can arise:
+Drums play a central role in many Indigenous cultures, serving as a means of communication, spiritual tools, and community symbols.
+When a company organizes drum-making workshops without a genuine connection to First Nations cultural traditions, several problems can arise:

-1. Lack of respect for traditions : Drum-making workshops can trivialize deep spiritual practices by turning them into mere craft activities for the uninitiated.
+1. Lack of respect for traditions : Drum-making workshops can trivialize deep spiritual practices by turning them into simple craft activities for non-initiates.

-2. Commercial Exploitation : By selling these drums as consumer products, the company is able to profit from a culture it does not understand or respect, while neglecting the deeper meanings and values associated with them.
-This impacts the Indigenous artisans who produce them and attempt to make a living from them.
+2. Commercial exploitation : By selling these drums as consumer products, the company can profit from a culture it does not understand or respect, while neglecting the profound meanings and values associated with them.
+This impacts the Indigenous artisans who produce them and try to make a living from it.

 3. Devaluation of Indigenous artisans : Indigenous artisans who authentically perpetuate these traditions may find themselves marginalized and their practices devalued by the mass production and industrialization of cultural objects.